svalgaard/limemachine/README.md

-# limemachine
+# Linux tIMEMACHINE

-A few files useful when setting up a TimeMachine server on Linux
+A few files useful when setting up a TimeMachine server on Linux.